 What if there is a medical emergency with the puppy?

-What happens if the puppy doesn’t make it as a guide dog?
+What happens if the puppy doesn’t make it in the training program?

 What happens when the dog graduates?
 Will I ever see it again?

-When a puppy-in-training successfully completes the program and becomes a working guide dog, we celebrate the newly formed team during a public graduation ceremony at Guide Dogs of America’s Sylmar campus.
-Puppy raisers meet the graduate and visit with the puppy – now a working guide dog – before and after the ceremony.
+When a puppy-in-training successfully completes the program and becomes a working guide dog or service dog, we celebrate the newly formed team during a graduation ceremony at Guide Dogs of America’s Sylmar campus.
+As part of the celebration, puppy raisers are introduced to the graduates.
 Many graduates and puppy raisers choose to stay in contact with each other over the years.
-Some graduates even ask the puppy raisers to serve as their dog’s “retirement home,” when it’s time to retire the guide from service.
+Some graduates even ask the puppy raisers to serve as their dog’s “retirement home,” when the working dog retires.

-I really want to do this, but I’m not sure I could give the puppy up after 16 months.
+I really want to do this, but I’m not sure I could give the puppy up.
 How do people do it?

-For most people, watching a person who is blind or visually impaired travel freely and confidently with the help of a highly skilled guide dog is the ultimate motivation for opening their heart to a dog they know they are not met to keep.
+For most people, knowing the dog they raised will empower someone to live with increased independence, confidence and mobility is the ultimate motivation for opening their heart to a dog they know they are not meant to keep.
 One of our longtime puppy raisers, of many dogs, once explained it this way: “Turn-In Day is no more about ‘giving up’ a dog than sending a human child off to college is about ‘giving up’ the child.”
 No matter what happens, the puppy you raise will always hold a special place in your heart – and you in his.
 Click here for a list of upcoming graduation sessions.

 Do you have a question not listed here?
 Call the Puppy Department at (818) 833-6447 or email email@example.com.

-Thank you for your interest in puppy raising with Guide Dogs of America.
+Thank you for your interest in puppy raising with Guide Dogs of America and Tender Loving Canines.
 We look forward to working with you!